awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Note**
 Before you contact AWS Support to request this change, consider the following:
 When you add one of these security policies \(TLSv1\.2\_2019, TLSv1\.2\_2018, TLSv1\.1\_2016, or TLSv1\_2016\) to a Legacy Clients Support distribution, the security policy is applied to *all* non\-SNI viewer requests for *all* Legacy Clients Support distributions in your AWS account\.
 However, when viewers send SNI requests to a distribution with Legacy Clients Support, the security policy of that distribution applies\.
 To make sure that your desired security policy is applied to *all* viewer requests sent to *all* Legacy Clients Support distributions in your AWS account, add the desired security policy to each distribution individually\.
 By definition, the new security policy doesn’t support the same ciphers and protocols as the old one\.
 For example, if you chose to upgrade a distribution’s security policy from TLSv1 to TLSv1\.1\_2016, that distribution will no longer support the DES\-CBC3\-SHA cipher\.
-For more information about the ciphers and protocols that each security policy supports, see [Supported Protocols and Ciphers Between Viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md#secure-connections-supported-ciphers)\.
+For more information about the ciphers and protocols that each security policy supports, see [Supported protocols and ciphers between viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md)\.

 ### Supported HTTP Versions<a name="DownloadDistValuesSupportedHTTPVersions"></a>